-After the wedding, instead of sending out Thank You cards to everyone, we waited for the photos to be finished and emailed everyone thanking them and sharing a link to our original website that had been redone to share all the pictures from the day.
+After the wedding, instead of sending out Thank You cards to everyone, we waited for the photos to be finished and emailed everyone thanking them and sharing a link to our website that had been redone to share all the pictures from the day.
 Here’s a couple of outtakes of what it looked like.
-We sectioned each part of the day into different menus, so it’s easier to navigate through each event of the day.
+We sectioned each part of the day into different menus, so it’s easier to navigate through each part of our wedding day.
 This process also took us about a day all up.